Neptune's Navy

 Neptune's Navy is the name that the Sea Shepherd Conservation Society uses to refer to the ships it operates.

-Most of these vessels are used to disrupt or hinder fishing, whaling or sealing operations that the group considers illegal.
+The Sea Shepherd vessels (Neptune’s Navy) are used to disrupt or hinder illegal, unreported and unregulated fishing (IUU), whaling or sealing operations.

 Fleet

 Past

-The group has historically operated a number of vessels.
 The Ocean Warrior, later renamed the RV Farley Mowat was purchased in 1996 but seized by the Canadian government in April 2008.
 Due to the age of the vessel, the Society has decided not to pursue any avenue of reacquiring it.
 Paul Watson in fact stated that they had intentionally utilised a vessel that had become too old for Sea Shepherd to keep in action further.